ProtoShotXAI: Using Prototypical Few-Shot Architecture for Explainable AI: Introduction

 A common approach to explain a model when ground truth does not exist is to involve actual human assessment through a survey.
 For example, \cite{jeyakumar2020can} performed Mechanical Turk surveys to determine user preference for explanations of deep neural networks (DNN) for image, text, audio, and sensor classification.
-Their study evaluated various state-of-the-art XAI against their proposed explain-by-example approach (namely, ExMatchina) and showed that users preferred ExMatchina for the majority of tasks (image, audio, and sensor).
+Their study evaluated various state-of-the-art XAI against their proposed explain-by-example approach (namely, ExMatchina) and showed that users preferred ExMatchina for most tasks (image, audio, and sensor).
 Although the study provided an interesting insight into human preference, there is a disconnect between a human's explanation preference and the decision of the black-box model.
 That is, the empirical evaluation of user preferences can exploit the user's confirmation bias (i.e., what the user already believes are important features).

 Since there is no ground truth for the explanation of a black-box model's prediction and human assessment of feature importance is inherently biased, we propose in this work to refocus XAI towards tractable tools for model exploration and trust.
-That is, instead of attempting to define a quantitative evaluation of a given explanation, we have developed a novel algorithm that is more amenable to exploring a model's manifold space w.r.t input feature manipulations.
-Specifically, we present ProtoShotXAI, a flexible black-box exploration approach that takes advantage of a model's trained feature representation layer, the weights of the classification layer (if available), and a Prototypical few-shot architecture to cross-compare a given query sample to class prototypes.
-Once the architecture is chosen, a user can gain insight into the original model behavior and explore changes to the feature representation manifold by manipulating input features.
+That is, we have developed a novel algorithm that is more amenable to exploring a model's manifold space w.r.t input feature manipulations.
+Specifically, we present ProtoShotXAI, a flexible black-box exploration approach that takes advantage of a model's trained feature representation layer, the weights of the classification layer (if available), and a Prototypical few-shot architecture to cross-compare a given query sample to class prototypes. \rebuttaltext{ProtoShotXAI allows for human-in-the-loop to manipulate an image under test and/or the support set to explore the changes to the feature representation.
+This user involvement provides more flexibility in testing prior hypotheses and a general exploration of model behavior.}